Egg decorating: Australia

 In Australia, emu eggs are carved and the art created by them is known as kalti paarti carving.
 The art (which dates to the nineteenth century) is practised by people of different cultures, but it is associated most strongly with Aboriginal art.

+Pictures are created by scratching, scraping and carving away the outer layers of the shell to reveal different shades of blue, blue-green, brown or grey.